 Failure Is Failure

-Read on for the intro to the HBR article and my comments about failure and how this applies to experiential training and, of course, Yoda.
+Read on for the intro to the Harvard Business Review article and my comments about failure and how this applies to experiential training and, of course, Yoda.

 Failure is all the rage these days.
-Recently, from HBR alone, we have David Simms talking about the power of positive failure (and Scott Anthony’s response), and the excellent series on lessons from the military often touches on the topic.
+Recently, from Harvard Business Review alone, we have David Simms talking about the power of positive failure (and Scott Anthony’s response), and the excellent series on lessons from the military often touches on the topic.
 And tomorrow see this website for an entire special issue on the topic.

 It’s like the mini-craze a few years ago for Absinthe, the alcoholic drink favored by 19th century artists (van Gogh, Degas, among others) that was banned in many countries over fears about its hallucinogenic qualities.
 Failure is the thing all the cool kids are doing, it’s edgy and daring, and it may be bad for you or it may open up inspired new ways of thinking (perhaps both at the same time).